zanzyt/RemoveBG/README.md

 ## Getting started

+### Windows

-On Windows, run `start.bat`.
-The script installs the required dependencies and starts the application.
+Run `start.bat`.
+The script checks Python, creates a local `.venv`, installs the required dependencies, and starts the application.

 To start it manually: